xiaodick96/arrivo_test/README.md

 1. Visit Other User Profile / Edit Own User Data (If go to other edit pages, will be redirect to home page after click the submit button)
 2. Premium : See All Post, Normal : See Normal Post
 3. See all Category Type
-4. Normal User can Purchase Premium member in their profile page, Premium wont show out the Purchase Premium button
+4. Normal User can Purchase Premium member in their profile page, Premium wont show out the Purchase Premium button (Before Purchase Premium Member need make sure the user **Email** is correct type)

 # MySQL Access Credentials